 If you’ve always wanted to visit the south of Scotland and walking is your thing then this is the event for you.
 Enjoy a healthy and friendly weekend of walking around the Galashiels area.
 As you explore, let the rolling hills and open countryside inspire you and leave you feeling refreshed for the summer ahead!
 Find out more about the Gala Walking Weekend.

-Feeling inspired to visit Scotland? ?
-Check out our accommodation page and take the next step.
-And remember, whether you like to thoroughly plan your holidays or fly by the seat of your pants, April is a great month to travel to Scotland.
+Feeling inspired to visit Scotland?
+Check out our accommodation page and take the next step to planning your holiday.
 Can’t wait?
 What about a holiday in March…